 An objective could be to implement XML sitemaps by date x.
 Or optimize 75 meta-titles to get x% more traffic (more about traffic increases in a bit).
 The component is what you want to optimize.

 If you would use Simon Sinek’s Golden Circle, the strategy would be the “why”, the roadmap the “what”, and the objectives the “how”.

 Technical components of an SEO strategy

-An SEO strategy consists of different “components” or fields of SEO.
+An SEO strategy consist of different “components” or fields of SEO.
 They determine the “what” (what to optimize?) in your strategy.
-Together with a quantified goal, they form an “objective”.
-I separated components into technical and content, due to the prominent role content plays in SEO now (post-Panda and Penguin update).
+Together with a quantified goal they form an “objective”.
+I separated components into technical and content, due to the prominent role content plays in SEO now (post Panda and Penguin update).

 I distinguish between six technical SEO components:

 Technical SEO has become such a broad field that it’s enough to fill a role by itself, as I wrote in how to learn technical SEO.
 It’s one of the main pillars of SEO, next to content, and always has to be prioritized in a good SEO strategy.